 In November 1994, the voters approved a constitutional amendment to limit state revenues.
-This amendment was placed before the voters by act of the Legislature (HJR 2053).
-It is a limit that sets a maximum amount of state revenues that is permitted and this amount is increased annually by the growth in the Florida economy.
-If more revenue is collected than is permitted by this limit, it may not be spent, but must be deposited in the Budget Stabilization Fund unless the Legislature, by two-thirds vote of both houses, decides to do otherwise.
-In any year, the revenue limit is determined by multiplying the average annual growth rate in Florida personal income over the previous five years by the maximum amount of revenue permitted under the cap in the previous year.
+Placed before the voters by act of the Legislature (HJR 2053), the amendment limits state revenues to a specific dollar amount which is increased annually by the growth rate in the Florida economy.
+If more revenue is collected than is permitted by this limit, it may not be spent; excess revenues must be deposited in the Budget Stabilization Fund unless the Legislature, by two-thirds vote of both houses, decides to do otherwise.
+In any year, the revenue limit is determined by multiplying the average annual growth rate in Florida personal income over the previous five years by the amount of revenue permitted under the cap in the previous year.